enricopesce/kubeflow/README.md

 3) identical infrastructure at every stage
 4) continuos deployment

-## Install Kubernetes and friends (for mac users)
+## Install Kubernetes and other requirements

 To start you need to prepare a local kubernetes setup with Minikube and Devspace:

-    brew install minikube hyperkit devspace
-    minikube start --driver=hyperkit
+    brew install minikube hyperkit devspace (Mac Os) minikube start --driver=hyperkit
     minikube addons enable metrics-server
     minikube addons enable ingress